A 23-day transpacific journey

 Protocols

 1. All guests aged 12 and older had to be fully vaccinated.
-Adults were required to have boosters if vaccinated more than six months from the sail date.
-Carnival offered refunds to guests that could not comply with this requirement.
+Adults who were vaccinated more than six months from the sail date were required to have boosters.
+Carnival offered refunds to guests who could not comply with this requirement.

-2. A negative Covid-19 test taken three days before embarkation was also required.
-Guests failing to meet this requirement would not be permitted to board and would not be issued refunds.
-This requirement was unique to this cruise.
+2. A negative COVID-19 test taken three days before embarkation was also required.
+This requirement was unique to this cruise, and guests failing to meet it would not be permitted to board and would not be issued refunds.

 3. All guests, except Australian citizens, were required to apply for and have an Australian visa to enter Australia.

-4. Fiji did not require a visa, but guests were required to have proof of medical travel insurance for the entire cruise and specifically for Fiji as a destination.
+4. Fiji did not require a visa, but guests were required to have proof of medical travel insurance for the entire cruise, specifically for Fiji as a destination.

-5. We were required to wear face masks during embarkation and debarkation, at all times indoors, and in large groups outdoors until we reached Honolulu.
+5. We were required to wear face masks during embarkation and debarkation, both indoors and in large groups outdoors, until we reached Honolulu.
 Carnival was pretty strict about enforcing the mask requirement.

-6. Last but not least, mandatory Covid-19 self-tests were required by every guest, not once, but three different times during the cruise!
+6. Last but not least, every guest was required to take mandatory COVID-19 self-tests not once but three times during the cruise!

-I believe these protocols were in place because of the length of our cruise, and although it may sound like just a lot, these requirements did not diminish or negatively impact our cruise experience.
+These protocols were in place because of the length of our cruise, and although it may sound like a lot, these requirements did not diminish or negatively impact our cruise experience.

-I have no idea how many people on our cruise ended up with Covid-19, but I do believe it was a relatively small number.
-These requirements went a long way, I think, toward keeping most of us healthy.
-The new world we must live in now, huh?
+I have no idea how many people on our cruise contracted COVID-19, but I believe it was a relatively small number.
+These requirements went a long way toward keeping most of us healthy.
+This is the new world we must live in now, huh?

 a 23-day transpacific journey